 This could have been so compelling, but in a book that is about forbidden emotions ALL of the emotions felt a little muted.

-I think one of the disconnects in the book and what a Fantasy needs is a good adversary and I honestly couldn’t tell if the was the because it was done so subtly.
-Crier is engaged to an ambitious who wants to create a culture outside of humanity.
-He is a very passive .
-All of the characters literally just sort of allude to the shady activities has been up to, but the whole time I sort of thought it was setting up that he wasn’t the villain . . . but I guess he was ?
+I think one of the disconnects in the book and what a Fantasy needs is a good adversary and I honestly couldn’t tell if the villain was the villain because it was done so subtly.
+Crier is engaged to Scyre Kinok, an ambitious Automae who wants Automae to create a culture outside of humanity.
+He is a very passive villain.
+All of the characters literally just sort of allude to the shady activities Scyre has been up to, but the whole time I sort of thought it was setting up that he wasn’t the villain . . . but I guess he was ?

-And like her name is Crier so I thought perhaps when her father Made named her Crier of this but no, she’s not special at all.
-Also, there is a mad Queen who comes to visit and it’s revealed that she is in love with Ayla’s brother (who she thought had died) and Crier is of it seems like falling love isn’t that rare?
+And like her name is Crier so I thought perhaps when her father Made named her Crier because of this but no, she’s not special at all.
+Also, there is a mad Queen who comes to visit and it’s revealed that she is in love with Ayla’s brother (who she thought had died) and Crier is aware of this so it seems like Autome falling in love isn’t that rare?

 1/2 of the blogging duo at Books and Sensibility, I have been blogging about and reviewing books since 2011.
 I read any and every genre, here on the blog I mostly review Fantasy, Adult Fiction, and Young Adult with a focus on audiobooks.